KaySteinhoff/EasyConnect/README.md

-# EasyConnect | A C/C++ networking library for dummies
+# EasyConnect | A C networking library for dummies

-EasyConnect was made with the intention of making networking in C/C++ practically foolproof(since I myself also tend to create some wacky server models).
+EasyConnect was made with the intention of making networking in C easier.
-This ofcourse also leads to it being good for C networking beginners.

 ### Table of contents